 For Alexa skills, account linking rests on the concept that to access the user's account in your system, the Alexa skill must use an access token.
 In other words, to "link accounts" means "to get the user's permission to obtain an access token" so that the skill can use the access token in API calls to the server that contains the user data.
 Here, we assume that you own the server that contains the user data, though it could be owned by a third party.

-In the most typical scenario (authorization code grant), the Alexa service does not get an access token directly: it must first get an authorization code and then exchange that for an access token (and, optionally, a refresh token so that it can request a new access token when the old access token expires).
+In the most typical scenario (authorization code grant type), the Alexa service does not get an access token directly: it must first get an authorization code and then exchange that for an access token (and, optionally, a refresh token so that it can request a new access token when the old access token expires).
 The following figure shows the relationship between the key components of account linking, which are described later in this topic.
 For an example of how users experience the account linking flow, see How Users Experience Account Linking for Alexa Skills.